-While Prince Harry split from his girlfriend of two years, Cressida Bonas, back in April , the duo only just recently called things off for good.
-Apparently, Harry attempted to win Cressida back after their April breakup, but she's determined to avoid royal life, and thus, had to give up on her Prince Charming.
-While this is bad news for the couple, it's good news for the thousands (and maybe millions?) of women who want to snag Harry for themselves.
-Heck, there's even a whole reality show dedicated to women who want to date Harry !
-But dating, and keeping, one of the world's most eligible bachelors is a lot more difficult than it looks.
+After splitting with his girlfriend, Cressida Bonas, back in April, Prince Harry has reportedly found love again with Camilla Thurlow , who works on the Halo Trust, a charity close to Harry's heart.
+While this is bad news for the thousands (maybe millions?) of women who were hoping to be Harry's next love, it's good to hear that the young royal's romantic life is going well.
+But dating, and keeping, one of the world's most eligible bachelors is a lot more difficult than it looks, as Camilla will likely discover.
 Luckily, we've put together a guide — from bizarre royal rules to Harry's personal preferences — on how to properly snag Harry for yourself.
 Sorry, I Wanna Marry "Harry" contestants, but you might want to just keep looking.

 The Queen Must Approve